 c. if the Track Info field contains more than one <Participant Reference> value, shall remove the last <Participant Reference> value from the Track Info field; and

-d. shall send the Transmission Arbitration Taken message to the transmission participant interface;
+d. shall send the MediaTransmission Notification message to the transmission participant interface;

-2. if the Transmission Arbitration Taken message does not contain a Track Info field:
+2. if the MediaTransmission Notification message does not contain a Track Info field:

-a. shall set the first bit in the subtype of the Transmission Arbitration Taken message to '0' (acknowledgement is not required);
+a. shall set the first bit in the subtype of the MediaTransmission Notification message to '0' (acknowledgement is not required);

-NOTE 2: A Transmission Arbitration Taken message sent to all participants does not require acknowledgement.
+NOTE 2: A MediaTransmission Notification message sent to all participants does not require acknowledgement.

-b. shall send the Transmission Arbitration Taken message to the transmission participant interface;
+b. shall send the MediaTransmission Notification message to the transmission participant interface;

-3. shall send a Transmission Ack message towards the controlling MCVideo function if the first bit in the subtype of the received Transmission Arbitration Taken message is set to '1' (acknowledgement is required) as specified in clause 8.2.2.
+3. shall send a Transmission Ack message towards the controlling MCVideo function if the first bit in the subtype of the received MediaTransmission Notification message is set to '1' (acknowledgement is required) as specified in clause 8.2.2.
 The Transmission Ack message:

 i. shall include the Source field set to '3' (the non-controlling MCVideo function is the source); and

-ii. shall include the Message Type field set to '2' (Transmission Arbitration Taken);
+ii. shall include the Message Type field set to '6' (MediaTransmission Notification);